open/close all folders

 - The movie has the War Rocket Ajax as part of Ming's fleet.
 Ajax, of course, was a famous Greek hero, and Ming has never heard of Earth before the start of the movie.

-- And Ming himself is an alien emperor sharing his name with a famous Chinese imperial dynasty... that could be Handwaved as a coincidence if not for the transparent (and a bit racist) resemblance.
+- Ming himself is an alien emperor sharing his name with a famous Chinese imperial dynasty.
+It's a simple enough name to plausibly be a coincidence if not for the transparent (and a bit racist) resemblance.

 - The Lord of the Rings: The Two Towers has soldiers being ordered to loose arrows with the command "Fire!," despite the pre-firearms setting.
-This is a subtitle error — the Elvish command is, correctly, "Loose!"
+Note this line is spoken in Elvish, and the error is only in the subtitles—a more accurate translation is "Loose!" (oddly enough the first movie gets this right).

 - As an xkcd strip points out, they really shouldn't know what a "falcon" is.
 Han's "I'll see you in hell" from The Empire Strikes Back often raises the question "Why does he know that concept?", but the Star Wars setting has afterlife beliefs, and lots of cultures have a conception of the Land of the Dead that is most conveniently put into English as "hell". note

 - Interestingly, humans aren't the only Earthly creatures to appear in Star Wars.
 Things such as cats, cows, etc. sometimes show up in the canon.
 The strip may also be evoking a different take on the subject — in the novelization, Obi-Wan notes that even a duck must learn to swim.
 Having grown up on Tatooine, Luke has no clue about any waterfowl even existing, let alone ducks.
 So for all we know, the ship may well be named after what we Earthlings know as a falcon.
 The nature of the connection between our insignificant little planet and the Star Wars galaxy is left to the imagination (or fanfic).